-- a.
-A five-year time limit for cash assistance; - b.
-Exemption of 50% of gross earned income from consideration when determining benefit level; - c.
-Elimination of establishment of overpayments due to retrospective budgeting; - d.
-Elimination of the 100% needs test; - e.
-Increased allowable equity of \$5,000 for a client's automobile; - f.
-Exemption of client savings accounts of up to \$3,000; - g.
-Pregnant Teen and Teen Parent requirements for education (teen had to be pursuing high school completion or GED) went into effect; - h.
-Diversion Services provided directly or through referral to other agencies as an alternative to WorkFirst Cash Assistance; - I. A vehicle used to transport a disabled individual was exempt without regard to value; - j.
+Exemption of client savings accounts of up to \$3,000;

+- g.
+Pregnant Teen and Teen Parent requirements for education (teen had to be pursuing high school completion or GED) went into effect;h.
+Diversion Services provided directly or through referral to other agencies as - an alternative to WorkFirst Cash Assistance; - A vehicle used to transport a disabled individual was exempt without regard to value; - j.
 DCS non-cooperation sanction is replaced by 25% grant reduction penalty and determination of DCS non-cooperation to be made by the IV-D agency (under PRWORA, each state must operate a Title IV-D child support program to be eligible for TANF funds); - k.
 The eligibility review cycle was extended from six to twelve months; - I. Disqualification for drug-related felony conviction was modified to add an exception for clients who participated in or had completed treatment; - m.
-Temporary disqualification of caretaker relative for failure to make timely report of a child's absence from home: - k.
+Temporary disqualification of caretaker relative for failure to make timely report of a child's absence from home; - k.
 Teen parent requirements for appropriate living situation were amended by state law to further restrict eligibility beyond TANF requirements, a living situation was not appropriate if a minor parent was under age 16 and resided with the adult parent of his/her child ("child rape" situations); and - I. Certain categories of aliens were denied TANF benefits. - 2.
 The State-funded cash aid, State Family Assistance (SFA), program for legal immigrants was implemented. - 3.
 The AREN component of TANF was broadened so that clients no longer needed an eviction or utility shut-off notice in order to qualify for a payment.
 Also, the AREN payment was no longer limited to the grant payment standard for the family size.
 The effect was to allow some clients with income (earned or unearned) that exceeded the grant standard to retain eligibility because of the increase in the need (e.g., the payment standard plus the amount requested for AREN).